hostjane/hostjane.github.io/about.markdown

 # Where is HostJane based?

-The HostJane development team operates as a distributed company with developers working remotely from home all over the world, very much like the freelance sellers trading their skills on the platform.

-While some of the team reside in Australia, the company hosts web developers, designers and IT support professionals mainly from the U.S. (where web hosting support is served from) but also far-flung cities across Europe and India where systems engineers and software developers work remotely on the business.
+A Wyoming, U.S. corporation, HostJane, Inc. keeps costs low by operating with a globally distributed team; a community of web and software developers, engineers and IT support professionals based both inside the U.S. and far-flung cities across Europe, Australia and Asia.

 # How old is HostJane?